AndrewLao/video_encoding_cmpe275/README.md

 # Distributed Video Encoding System

-This is a production-grade distributed video processing system with fault tolerance, leader election, and automatic scaling capabilities.
+This is a distributed video processing system with fault tolerance, leader election, and automatic scaling capabilities.

 ## Key Features